JianliZh429/markit/README.md

 ## Development Status

-Markit is actively developed with ~85% completion.
+Markit v0.1.0 is the latest stable release with core features complete.
 For detailed information about completed features, in-progress work, and future plans, see the [Development Plan](docs/DEVELOPMENT_PLAN.md).

 ### CI/CD Pipeline
 - **Multi-platform testing**: Ubuntu and macOS with Node.js 18.x and 20.x